chaseruskin/orbit/docs/src/1_starting/1_installing.md

 There are two main methods for getting orbit running on your system: downloading a precompiled binary or using cargo.

+> __Reminder:__ By installing and using Orbit, you accept usage under its GPL-3.0 license.

 ## 1. Using a precompiled binary

 1. Visit Orbit's [releases](https://github.com/c-rus/orbit/releases) page on Github to find all official releases.